 My Nonprofit Reviews

-Review for Frederick Douglass Familyfoundation Inc, Atlanta, GA, USA
+Review for Frederick Douglass Familyfoundation Inc, Rochester, NY, USA

 “History, Human Rights, and the Power of One,” a school curriculum guide produced by the Douglass Family

 Foundation, is one of the best uses of the legacy of the abolition in America that I have ever seen.
 As a